 If any of your rights are being violated, you may talk to your caseworker, a teacher or another adult that you trust.
 If you still feel that any of your rights have been violated or ignored after you have talked with one of those people, you may contact the Texas Department of Family and Protective Services (or DFPS) at (800) 720-7777.
 DFPS manages the foster care system in Texas-you may know it as Child Protective Services or CPS.
 If you or someone you know is being abused, you can call 911 in an emergency.
-To report abuse or neglect that is not an emergency, you can call (800) 252-5400.
+To report abuse or neglect that is not an emergency, you can call (800) 252-5400 or make a report online at www.txabusehotline.org.
 The Texas Foster Youth Justice Project is available to provide free and confidential legal services.
-You can call TFYIP at (877) 313-3688.
+You can call us at (877) 313-3688, or e-mail us at info@texasfosteryouth.org.